-- 6. You are finished with the client software installation on this Solaris storage management station.
-Remove the installation CD from the CD-ROM drive. - Note: To ensure redundancy in a cluster environment, you must install the client software on at least one additional storage management station or cluster server.
-To install the client software additional storage management stations, repeat step 1 on page 74 through step 6 of the installation procedure.
+Result: The client software installation on this Solaris storage management station is complete.
+Remove the installation CD from the CD-ROM drive.

+Note: To ensure redundancy in a cluster environment, you must install the client software on at least one additional storage management station or cluster server.
+To install the client software on additional storage management stations, repeat the installation procedure.
 Use the corresponding installation profile for each storage management station as a guide.